Anyone with questions about financial aid, student employment or paying a student's bill, will receive the best service by

 That said, a list of the Student Financial Services Office staff follows with a brief description of each staff member's responsibilities:

 Student Account Representatives are responsible for posting payments to students' accounts and processing refunds due to students because of financial aid or overpayments on accounts.
 They also handle invoicing for third party sponsors, processing requests for payment plans and questions about billing and late fees.
-Most often, the first contact for an e-mail to our office e-mail address will be a student account representative:

 Account Resolution Specialists are responsible for contacting former students who have outstanding debts to the University.
 Whenever possible, they establish special payment agreements to resolve past due debts and are responsible for referring accounts with unresolved delinquent balances to collection agencies: